ibm-cloud-docs/vpc/vsi-vpc-planning-encryption.md

 When you're planning a data encryption strategy for your {{site.data.keyword.block_storage_is_short}} volumes or custom images, you might find this checklist helpful to choose and set up your data encryption service.
 {:shortdesc}

-Encrypted custom images is a Beta feature available for testing and evaluation.
+Encrypted custom image is a Beta feature available for testing and evaluation.
 Contact your IBM Sales representative if you are interested in getting access.
 {:beta}

 ## Planning for data encryption